Last Updated on April 14, 2023 by Nicole

 There are dozens of flavours from which to choose.
 The good news is that they are not too big, so you won’t have any problem rationalizing having another treat.

-For a little bit of fun, tune into the “fridge” cam in the morning to find the “Secret Flavour” of the day for a free cupcake.
+If you want to make friends, tune into the “fridge” cam in the morning to find the “Secret Flavour” of the day for a free cupcake and let your friends know.
 There is a limited supply so perhaps you should stop here in the morning on your way to the food tour.
 Just saying…